Developing Machine Learning Models for Dynamic Pricing

 ML works on a simple philosophy – the larger the data sets, the better the learning process, and the better the outcome.
 Over time, ML-based software only improves in performance.

 Analysts can take other factors into account for dynamic pricing.
-For example, an analyst could choose weather, demand, operating costs of the company, competition, the minimum price, and the best price, etc.
+For example, an analyst could choose weather, demand, operating costs of the company, competition, the minimum price, the best price, etc.

 In the end, for a competitive pricing strategy, ML solutions can repeatedly scrape the web to collect important information about prices set up by competitors for similar products, what consumers’ opinions were about products, as well as the pricing history over the last number of days/weeks.